 Te quiero mucho, Rima Lyn

-Michael is a director and editor of 12 years who has creatively guided commercials for brands such as Jack in the Box, Nike, Razer Laptops, and Virgin Airlines.
-He was drawn to the film Super Taco because of the important conversation it has with the ideas of forgiveness, generational hurt, and how the sum of our life choices are weighed before we pass away.
+Whip is a director and editor of 12 years who has creatively guided commercials for brands such as Jack in the Box, Nike, Razer Laptops, and Virgin Airlines.
+He was drawn to the film Super Taco because of the important conversation it has with the ideas of forgiveness and generational hurt.

 Descended from a long line of creative Jewish and Arabic cooks (her great grandmother worked at a Catskills resort in the 1920’s), Rima Lyn is always cooking up something heartwarming, delicious and inspiring.
 A proverbial Jill of all trades, Rima has enjoyed living a life full of adventure, emotional challenges and above all else, creativity.